Count and Countess de Hoernle

-The Count and Countess de Hoernle were a philanthropic couple who made many major donations to arts, educational, and social agencies, primarily in the Boca Raton, Florida, area.
+The Count and Countess de Hoernle were a German-born American philanthropic couple who made many major donations to arts, educational, and social agencies, primarily in the Boca Raton, Florida, area.
 Their names are seen on more than 50 buildings in the area.
 Their titles are from the Knights of Malta.
 The Countess said that the importance of the titles was that they made it easier to raise money.

 Adolfe de Hoernle

-Adolfe de Hoernle (May 10, 1903 — September 10, 1998) was born in Pforzheim, Black Forest, Germany.
-He earned his degree as an engineer in 1923 and came to the United States in 1926.
+Adolfe de Hoernle (May 10, 1903 — September 10, 1998) was born in Pforzheim, Germany.
+He earned his degree as an engineer in 1923 and emigrated to the United States in 1926.

-He created his fortune as creator and owner of the Stewart Stamping Corporation of Yonkers, New York, a metal stamping company (merged in 1999 with Eyelets for Industry to create Stewart EFI).
+De Hoernle created his fortune as creator and owner of the Stewart Stamping Corporation of Yonkers, New York, a metal stamping company (merged in 1999 with Eyelets for Industry to create Stewart EFI).
 He sold the company and retired in 1965.
 He suffered a stroke in 1990.

 Henrietta Rach Hoernle

 Henrietta Rach (September 24, 1912 — July 22, 2016) was born in Karlsruhe, Germany, the daughter of musicians.
-She came to the United States in 1931.
+She emigrated to the United States in 1931.

-She married Adolfe on October 26, 1950, and they settled in Bronxville, N.Y., where they raised two daughters.
+Rach married Adolfe on October 26, 1950, and they settled in Bronxville, New York, where they raised two daughters.
 He was her third husband.
 She was an avid bridge enthusiast.